Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Finding and reducing feedback vertex cuts

-It can be shown that whether a FVC of width~$k$ is properly colored is determined by at most~$1+k+2f_r(k) = \Oh(k^3)$ relevant vertices.
-By creating an~$(n,\Oh(k^3))$-universal set for $V(G)$ using \cref{thm:universal-set}, we can obtain in~$2^{\Oh(k^3)} \cdot n \log n$ time a set of~$2^{\Oh(k^3)} \cdot \log n$ colorings that contains a coloring for each possible assignment of colors for these relevant vertices.
-By applying \cref{lem:colorcoded-fvc} for each coloring we obtain the following lemma:
+Whether a simple FVC of width~$k$ is properly colored is determined by at most~$2f_r(k) + k + 1 = \Oh(k^3)$ relevant vertices.
+By creating an $(n,\Oh(k^3))$-universal set for~$V(G)$ using \cref{thm:universal-set}, we can obtain in~$2^{\Oh(k^3)} \cdot n \log n$ time a set of~$2^{\Oh(k^3)} \cdot \log n$ colorings that contains a coloring for each possible assignment of colors for these relevant vertices.
+By applying \cref{lem:colorcoded-fvc} for each coloring we obtain the following lemma.